jainsumit12/crwal4aichat/SYSTEM_FLOWS.md

 ### Scenario: Returning User Asks About a Topic

 1. **Startup**:
-   - User starts chat with `python chat.py --user Joe --session abc123`
+   - User starts chat with `python chat.py --user Joe --session abc123 --verbose`
    - System loads profiles from the profiles directory
    - ChatBot is initialized with the specified user and session
+   - System enables verbose debug output
    - System loads conversation history for session abc123
    - System extracts user preferences from the conversation history
    - Welcome message and session information are displayed